-Finally, the Childbirth Educator and Lactation Counselor courses have a number of smaller assignments for completing a teaching plan (Childbirth Educator) and case studies (Childbirth Educator and Lactation Counselor).
+Finally, the Childbirth Educator and Lactation Counselor courses have several smaller assignments for completing a teaching plan (Childbirth Educator) and case studies (Childbirth Educator and Lactation Counselor).

 Do I have to keep paying to recertify or for membership?

-We don’t require you to pay membership and recertification fees in order to stay certified.
+We don’t require you to pay membership and recertification fees to stay certified.

 We provide training – and we’re really good at it!
-Similar to a university program, you deserve to have your hard work acknowledged for life!
-We’re not going to charge you every three years to prove that you still have the knowledge and skills that you built.
-We also will not charge you to continue to belong to CBI – your membership is lifelong.
+Like a college program, you deserve to have your hard work acknowledged for life!
+We’ll not charge you every three years to prove that you still have the knowledge and skills you built.
+We will not charge you to continue to belong to CBI – your membership is lifelong.

-If you need to show recertification in order to belong to a local organization (e.g., DASC) can do so – you can submit the required documents for proof, we will review them and reissue your certificate with the recertification date.
+If you need to show recertification to belong to a local organization (e.g., DASC), you can submit the required documents for proof, and we will review them and reissue your certificate with the recertification date.
 And we’ll do this for a minimum fee that just covers our costs.